cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 cofactor must be cleared.
 In the description of each encoding in this section, the last step returns h * (x, y); this represents the cofactor clearing operation, which can always be performed via a scalar multiplication by h.
-Note that, for elliptic curves having a prime number of points, h=1 and no operation is required.
+Note that, for elliptic curves having a prime number of points (for example, the NIST curves P-256, P-384, and P-521 {{FIPS186-4}}), h=1 and no operation is required.

 In some cases, a scalar multiplication by h can be replaced by a faster